This is a placeholder. Remove this element to add top adverts or real content

 · Planting: The act of sowing the desired seeds on a prepared field.
 There are different fabricated machinery that could be used to achieve this, depending on the type of crop (planter).

-These are the various practices that are aimed at ensuring the crops are maintained at optimum production requirement to maximize production.
+These are the various practices followed in farming in Nigeria and else where that are aimed at ensuring the crops are maintained at optimum production requirement to maximize production.
 This include:

 1. Mulching: This involve the use of either plant residue or mulching material, to cover the soil in a bid to prevent excessive moisture loss; or to reduce the effect of high temperature on germinating seedlings, plant root etc. This practice is crop specific.